Francis Crick: Use of other researchers' data

 The X-ray diffraction images collected by Gosling and Franklin provided the best evidence for the helical nature of DNA.
-Franklin's experimental work thus proved crucial in Watson and Crick's discovery.
+Before this, both Linus Pauling, Watson, and Crick had generated erroneous models with the chains inside and the bases pointing outwards.
 Her experimental results provided estimates of the water content of DNA crystals, and these results were most consistent with the three sugar-phosphate backbones being on the outside of the molecule.
 Franklin's X-Ray photograph showed that the backbones had to be on the outside.
 Although she at first insisted vehemently that her data did not force one to conclude that DNA has a helical structure, in the drafts she submitted in 1953 she argues for a double helical DNA backbone.
-Her identification of the space group for DNA crystals revealed to Crick that the DNA strands were antiparallel, which helped Watson and Crick decide to look for DNA models with two antiparallel polynucleotide strands.
+Building on her manuscripts, she discovered that form A DNA had antiparallel backbones, which supported the double helical structure of DNA.
+She did this through identification of the space group for DNA crystals.
+This would go to help Watson and Crick decide to look for DNA models with two antiparallel polynucleotide strands.

 In summary, Watson and Crick had three sources for Franklin's unpublished data: 1) her 1951 seminar, attended by Watson, 2) discussions with Wilkins, who worked in the same laboratory with Franklin, 3) a research progress report that was intended to promote coordination of Medical Research Council-supported laboratories.
 Watson, Crick, Wilkins and Franklin all worked in MRC laboratories.

 Crick and Watson felt that they had benefited from collaborating with Wilkins.
 They offered him a co-authorship on the article that first described the double helix structure of DNA.
 Wilkins turned down the offer, a fact that may have led to the terse character of the acknowledgement of experimental work done at King's College in the eventual published paper.
 Rather than make any of the DNA researchers at King's College co-authors on the Watson and Crick double helix article, the solution that was arrived at was to publish two additional papers from King's College along with the helix paper.
 Brenda Maddox suggests that because of the importance of her experimental results in Watson and Crick's model building and theoretical analysis, Franklin should have had her name on the original Watson and Crick paper in Nature.
 Franklin and Gosling submitted their own joint "second" paper to Nature at the same time as Wilkins, Stokes, and Wilson submitted theirs (i.e. the "third" paper on DNA).

 Watson's portrayal of Franklin in The Double Helix was negative and gave the appearance that she was Wilkins' assistant and was unable to interpret her own DNA data.
+However, according to Nathaniel C. Comfort, a historian of medicine at Johns Hopkins University, Franklin's colleague Aaron Klug believed that Franklin "..was 'two steps away' from the double helix.
+After completing an analysis of her lab notebook, Klug stated that she surely would have had it.